2001 24 Hours of Le Mans: Testing

 A mandatory pre-Le Mans test day split into two daytime sessions of four hours each was held at the circuit on 6 May, involving all 48 cars and four reserve entries.
-The morning session was led by Audi with a lap of 3 minutes, 36.054 seconds from Stefan Johansson in the No. 4 Johansson Motorsport R8.
+The morning session was led by Audi with a lap of 3:36.054 from Stefan Johansson in the No. 4 Johansson Motorsport R8.
 The top-placed works Audi was Tom Kristensen's No. 1 Team Joest car in second and the fastest Bentley EXP Speed 8 was the No. 7 of Stéphane Ortelli in third.
 Emanuele Pirro of Team Joest, Johnny Herbert for Champion Racing and Yannick Dalmas in a Chrysler LMP occupied fourth to sixth positions.
 A broken exhaust header caused the carbon fibre chassis on David Brabham's Panoz LMP07 to catch fire in the final moments of the morning session.
 Panoz withdrew the No. 12 car for the rest of the test day due to extensive damage it sustained.
 Eric van de Poele for Dick Barbour set the fastest lap in the LMP675 category, while the Larbre Compétition team led both GT classes with the No. 58 Oreca Viper and the No. 60 Porsche.
 Several drivers ran off the circuit during the session.
 Kristensen damaged the No. 2 Audi's front-right and the car's suspension arm was replaced.
 The No. 64 Corvette's steering failed and the car was stopped on the Mulsanne Straight.

-The second test session had Audi continue to lead with Rinaldo Capello in the No. 2 car with the day's fastest lap of 3 minutes, 32.742 seconds.
+The second test session had Audi continue to lead with Rinaldo Capello in the No. 2 car with the day's fastest lap of 3:32.742.
 This was followed by an improved time for the Champion Racing car of Ralf Kelleners in second and Martin Brundle in Bentley's No. 8 car in third.
 Racing for Holland was fourth courtesy of a lap from Jan Lammers and the second Joest Audi of Frank Biela rounded out the top five.
-The Dick Barbour team continued to lead the LMP675 category with an improved lap of 3 minutes, 44.272 seconds, ahead of the trio of drivers of the second-placed No. 38 ROC Auto Reynard 01Q and Claudia Hurtgen's No. 32 Roock/KnightHawk Racing Lola B2K/40-Nissan in third.
-Oliver Gavin moved the No. 60 Saleen Allen Speedlab S7R to the head of LMGTS with a lap of 3 minutes, 54.344 seconds.
+The Dick Barbour team continued to lead the LMP675 category with an improved lap of 3:44.272, ahead of the trio of drivers of the second-placed No. 38 ROC Auto Reynard 01Q and Claudia Hürtgen's No. 32 Roock/KnightHawk Racing Lola B2K/40-Nissan in third.
+Oliver Gavin moved the No. 60 Saleen Allen Speedlab S7R to the head of LMGTS with a lap of 3:54.344.
 He was followed by Johnny Mowlem's No. 62 Ray Mallock car on the soft compound tyres and Corvette's No. 63 C5-R was third-fastest in the session.
 Xavier Pompidou in the No. 73 Freisinger Motorsport Porsche led the LMGT class with the No. 80 Larbre car second.
 Fabio Babini's No. 83 Seikel Motorsport car and the No. 35 Rowan Racing Pilbeam MP84-Nissan made contact at the Ford Chicane late in the session and the former was unable to continue driving.